AU-BCE-EE/guidance/Picarro/README.md

-<h2>!!!!!!!!
-At the moment you can not read in files from the old backpack Picarro as those .dat files do not have a EPOCH_TIME column.
-I already found a solution and will update it as soon as possible.
-Afterwards, it should also be possible to read in directly the .h5 files </h2>

 # readCRDS #
 A function to read in data from different type of PICARROS in R.
 The `readCRDS` function will provide you a nice `data.table` of your Picarro data (of which you can make again a data.fram with `as.data.frame` if necessary).